wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 ### Element Tokens

-In BodilessJS "elements" are single HTML elements, roughly corresponding to "atoms" in the parlance of Atomic Design. *Element Tokens* are HOC that apply discrete design attributes to a single element, usually by applying one or more utility classes.
+In Bodiless "elements" are single HTML elements, roughly corresponding to "atoms" in the parlance of Atomic Design. *Element Tokens* are HOC that apply discrete design attributes to a single element, usually by applying one or more utility classes.